The Heritage Center joins in the commemoration of the 250th anniversary of the Declaration of Independence with a year of exhibits and programs.

 Programs

 Programs for all ages are in development.
 This calendar will be updated periodically.
-Here are some highlights.
+Here are the programs next up:

 Independence Weekend